 A pandemic, epidemic or outbreak of an infectious disease occurring in the U.S., or elsewhere, could result in our business being adversely affected.
-In December 2019, a novel strain of coronavirus, COVID-19, was identified in China, which has now spread to countries throughout the world, including Ireland, the United Kingdom and the U.S. The spread of the COVID-19 virus has resulted in the World Health Organization declaring the outbreak as a pandemic.
+In December 2019, COVID-19, was identified in China, which has now spread to countries throughout the world, including Ireland, the United Kingdom and the U.S. and has resulted in the World Health Organization declaring the outbreak as a pandemic.
+Our business performance was significantly impacted by COVID-19 during the second quarter, and we continue to expect to see challenges while the pandemic persists and potentially thereafter.

-We may experience significant and unpredictable increases in demand for certain of our products as the needs of health care providers and patients evolve during this pandemic.
+We may experience significant and unpredictable increases or decreases in demand for certain of our products as the needs of health care providers and patients evolve during this pandemic.
 For example, as we are among the world's largest manufacturers of bulk acetaminophen and the only producer of acetaminophen in the North American and European regions, we could experience an increase in demand which we may not be able to meet in accordance with the needs of the market.
-Additionally, our Ofirmev product is currently the only intravenous formulation of acetaminophen available in the U.S., and our INOmax product is a potential treatment for acute respiratory distress syndrome (ARDS), which is a known clinical manifestation of infection with many respiratory viruses including coronaviruses, both of which could be subject to similar dynamics.
-Alternatively, due to the deprioritization of non-critical medical treatment in the face of this pandemic, demand for other of our products may be negatively affected.
-Further, U.S. President Trump recently invoked emergency powers under the Defense Production Act, which allows the U.S. government to direct private companies to meet the needs of the nation in the time of an emergency, and given the critical nature of some of the products we manufacture, as well as our pharmaceutical and medical device manufacturing capabilities, we may be impacted by governmental action taken under this or similar legislation.
+Additionally, our INOmax product is a potential treatment for acute respiratory distress syndrome (ARDS), which is a known clinical manifestation of infection with many respiratory viruses including coronaviruses, which could be subject to similar dynamics.
+Alternatively, due to the deprioritization of non-critical medical treatment in the face of this pandemic, demand for our Ofirmev product was negatively affected in the second quarter and may continue to be negatively impacted.
+We also experienced and may continue to experience reduced demand for Therakos due to immunosuppressed patients who have been instructed to stay-at-home during the COVID-19 pandemic.

+Furthermore, earlier this year U.S. President Trump invoked emergency powers under the Defense Production Act, which allows the U.S. government to direct private companies to meet the needs of the nation in the time of an emergency.
+Given the critical nature of some of the products we manufacture, as well as our pharmaceutical and medical device manufacturing capabilities, we may be impacted by governmental action taken under this or similar legislation.

 Many countries around the world have imposed quarantines and restrictions on travel and mass gatherings to slow the spread of the virus.
 Such disruptions could materially delay potential FDA approval with respect to our clinical trials and product candidates, including the FDA's decision on our NDA for terlipressin.
-Other known and unknown factors caused by the COVID-19 virus could also materially delay our clinical trials that may be required for this or other product candidates, including our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to the COVID-19 virus.
-Any delays in our clinical trials or regulatory review resulting from such disruptions could materially affect the development and/or approval of our product candidates.
+Other factors caused by the COVID-19 virus have already impacted and could materially delay or otherwise impact clinical trials we are conducting related to our products, including our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to the COVID-19 virus.
+Furthermore, business pressures driven by the ongoing COVID-19 pandemic have led us to prioritize certain investments over others, resulting in the termination of two of our Phase 4 studies related to Acthar Gel, and such pressures could result in similar decisions across our product portfolio.
+Any delays in our clinical trials or regulatory review resulting from such disruptions could materially affect the development or approval of our product candidates or our lifecycle management efforts.